metagenopolis/CroCoDeEL/README.md

 ## Installation test

-You can test that CroCoDeEL is correctly installed with the following command:
+To verify that CroCoDeEL is installed correctly, run the following command:
 ```
 crocodeel test_install
 ```
+This command runs CroCoDeEL on a toy dataset and checks whether the generated results match the expected ones.
+To inspect the results, you can rerun the command with the `--keep-results` parameter.

 ## Quick start
 ### Input